 Simply put, the viral coefficient is the number of new users the average customer generates.
 The viral coefficient is not simply the number of referrals a customer makes, it’s the number of those referrals that convert into customers.

-A general formula for calculating the viral coefficient is as follows:
+Here is a general formula for calculating the viral coefficient:

 Viral coefficient = C x R x CR / 100

 R = Average number of referrals per customer